-We are planning a large drive / walk through clinic on SUNDAY 8TH OCTOBER for the over 65-year-olds and on SUNDAY 22ND OCTOBER for the 12-64-year-olds.
+We are planning a large drive / walk through clinic on SUNDAY 8TH OCTOBER for the over 65-year-olds and on SUNDAY 22ND OCTOBER for the 12-64-year-olds in a clinical risk group.

 PLEASE WAIT TO RECEIVE OUR INVITATION BY TEXT OR LETTER IN THE NEXT MONTH, PLEASE DO NOT CALL US WE WILL CONTACT YOU.